Heat Pump Funding

 Boiler Upgrade Scheme (BUS)

-Opened in April 2022 in England and Wales, the £450m Government Boiler Upgrade Scheme (formerly known as the Clean Heat Grant), offers households capital grants to replace fossil fuel heating systems with more efficient heat pumps that do not emit carbon when used.
+Opened in April 2022 in England and Wales, the Government’s Boiler Upgrade Scheme (BUS), offers households capital grants to replace fossil fuel heating systems with more efficient low-carbon heat pumps.

 Discover the Boiler Upgrade Scheme